hanabi/hanabi.github.io/variant-specific/Pink.md

 * For example, in a 3-player game:
   * All of the 2's are played on the stacks.
   * Alice clues pink to Cathy, touching a pink 4 on slot 1 as a *Play Clue*.
+  * Bob knows that this is either a *Prompt* or a *Finesse* on the pink 3.
   * Bob's slot 2 card and slot 3 card have a single number 4 clue of them (and no other clues).
-  * Bob knows that he is promised the pink 3.
-Technically, the pink 3 could be his slot 2 card, and *Prompts* normally take precedence over *Finesses*.
+Thus, the pink 3 could technically be Bob's slot 2 card.
-  * However, Bob also knows that *Prompts* do not apply to pink cards with a rank mismatch.
+  * Bob knows that *Prompts* normally take precedence over *Finesses*.
+However, Bob also knows that *Prompts* do not apply to pink cards with a rank mismatch.
 This is currently the case for him since he is promised a 3 and his clued card has a number 4 clue on it.
   * Thus, Bob plays his *Finesse Position* card as pink 3.

 ### Pink Promise